Team-Neptune/DeepSea/README.md

 - Emulate Amiibos
 - Use all kinds of 3rd party controllers
 - Lan play (like Hamachi for your Switch)
-- Tesla overlay to controll al those features (press L1+DpadDown+RightStick)
+- Tesla overlay to controll all those features (press L1+DpadDown+RightStick)

 **Please check out our [wiki](https://github.com/Team-Neptune/DeepSea/wiki) to learn about the best features**